Frequently Asked Questions

 - How do I take my exams?

-Exams are held in the NYU Classes platform.
+Exams are held in the NYU Brightspace platform.
 Exams are proctored using the ProctorU service.

 - How do I submit my assignments and projects?

-Assignments with due dates will be announced weekly in our NYU Classes platform by your professor.
-Projects can be uploaded to the NYU Classes platform, under the Assignments section.
+Assignments with due dates will be announced weekly in our NYU Brightspace platform by your professor.
+Assignments are submitted to the NYU Brightspace platform, under the Assignments section.

-- What is the difference between the 17 week and 24 week course?
+- What is the difference between the 21-week and 28-week course?

 Both courses will contain the same content and offer the same benefits if successfully completed, with the only difference being the duration of the course.
-The 17-week accelerated course requires students to study 30-40 hours per week.
-The 24-week standard course requires students to study 20-30 hours per week.
+The 21-week accelerated course requires students to study 30-40 hours per week.
+The 28-week standard course requires students to study 20-30 hours per week.
 Please note that some students have had to commit more time to the course than the above estimation of weekly study while others have had to do less.
 Each student is different and as such, your learning time may differ from another student's.
-It is recommended that students with a full time job, and who do not have previous advanced math and programming experience select the 24-week option.
+It is recommended that students with a full-time job, and who do not have previous advanced math and programming experience select the 24-week option.

 - How is grading done in the Bridge course?
 Is it on a curved basis?